Trent Bridge

 An extra £1 charged on your first drink of the day will cover the cost of washing your cup for re-use, while you will receive a fresh eco-cup at no extra cost when returning your cup to make a new drinks purchase.

 By dropping your cup into a deposit bin at the end of your visit, you will play a significant part in helping Trent Bridge to reduce plastic waste by ensuring cups can be re-used on future matchdays.
-Any surplus from the initial £1 will be donated to the Trent Bridge Community Trust.
-Find out more about where your money will go here.

 The green choices available on a matchday are highlighted as bold* throughout this page.